fedecarg/bbc-com-recruitment-test/README.md

 - Create a GitHub repository ([help](https://guides.github.com/activities/hello-world/))
 - Develop a web application

 The test is designed to assess your interest and experience in web development.
 We want to see your code, your approach and your talent.
-Once you're done commit your changes, create a Pull Request and send us the link to your repo.

 ## Task requirements